 Canine Heartworm Diagnosis

-Diagnosis is made using a number of blood tests and other means such as X-rays.
+A vet uses a number of blood tests and other means such as X-rays to make a diagnosis.

 The heartworm antigen test is the most accurate test although there are limitations to the test.